EETN Honorary Member Distinction Policy

 • Individuals under formal investigation for serious research or professional misconduct (until the completion of the process)

-• Conferred once every two years, usually announced at the EETN Conference
+• Conferred once every year, usually announced at the EETN Conference

-• Up to 2 Honorary Members may be designated per two-year period
+• Up to 2 Honorary Members may be designated per year

 Nominations are evaluated overall based on the following criteria: